Clarence Thomas and Section 230: Why the justice's musings matter

 In the opinion, he addressed the lower court's ruling that Trump had violated the First Amendment by blocking people from his Twitter account.
 Instead of Trump violating free speech, Thomas argued that the social media platforms had threatened the First Amendment.
 He claims the sheer size of the platforms and the power they wield to completely shut down Trump's account is evidence of their far-reaching power.

-"[I]f the aim is to ensure that speech is not smothered," he wrote, "then the more glaring concern must perforce be the dominant digital platforms themselves."
+"[I]f the aim is to ensure that speech is not smothered," Thomas wrote, "then the more glaring concern must perforce be the dominant digital platforms themselves."

 He also took aim at Google, which he said "can suppress content by de-indexing or downlisting a search result or by steering users away from certain content by manually altering autocomplete results."
 He said Amazon "can impose cataclysmic consequences on authors by, among other things, blocking a listing."